-many of them civilian.
-15 In October 2010, Wikileaks released U.S. Army field reports known as the Iraq War Logs (IWL), which gave the first official government tally of the death toll.
-In total, the IWL detailed 109,032 deaths in Iraq from January 1, 2004 - December 31, 2009, 60.6% (or 66,081) of which were civilian deaths.
-The IWL only reflect what troops actually witnessed 18 and organizations that track the loss of civilian life in Iraq estimate the total number of civilian deaths to be much greater.
-When the non-profit organization Iraq Body Count (IBC) cross referenced the IWL with its own death count for that time period, it determined that approximately 12,000 civilian deaths were not included in the IWL number.
-19 In total, IBC estimates that over 150,000 violent deaths have been recorded since March 2003, with more than 122,000-134,000 (approximately 80-90%) of them civilian.
-20 "Excess deaths," which are those deaths above what would have normally been expected had the war not occurred including indirect deaths due to malnutrition, damaged health infrastructure, and environmental degradation, are much higher still.
-Researchers from Johns Hopkins University, Al Mustansiriya University, and Massachusetts Institute of Technology estimate that already by 2006 approximately 654,956 people had died directly and indirectly as a result of the war in Iraq.21
+66,081) of which were civilian deaths.19 The IWL only reflect what troops actually witnessed,20 and organizations that track the loss of civilian life in Iraq estimate the total number of civilian deaths to be much greater.
+When the non-profit organization Iraq Body Count (IBC) cross-referenced the IWL with its own death count for that time period, it determined that approximately 12,000 civilian deaths were not included in the IWL number.21 In total, IBC estimates that over 150,000 violent deaths have been recorded since March 2003, with more than 122,000-134,000 (approximately 80-90%) of them civilian.22 "Excess deaths," which are those deaths above what would have normally been expected had the war not occurred including indirect deaths due to malnutrition, damaged health infrastructure, and environmental degradation, are much higher still.
+Researchers from the University of Washington, Simon Fraser University, the Iraqi Ministry of Health, and John Hopkins University estimate that already by 2006 approximately 405,000 people had died directly and indirectly as a result of the war in Iraq.23

 Likewise, there is a need to assess the number of "excess deaths" on the U.S. side of the equation beyond the numbers of those servicemembers killed in combat.
-One study in California has noted that the number of veterans under age 35 who died between 2005 and 2008 was three times higher than the number of California service members killed in Iraq and Afghanistan during the same period.
-Veterans under age 35 were far more likely to commit suicide and die by other means than others of the same age with no military service.
-Additionally, there are reports of increasing rates of homicide committed by returning veterans, who often also suffer from PTSD and other mental disorders.
+One study in California has noted that the number of veterans under age 35 who died between 2005 and 2008 was three times higher than the number of California servicemembers killed in Iraq and Afghanistan during the same period.24 Veterans under age 35 were far more likely to commit suicide and die by other means than others of the same age with no military service.25 Additionally, there are reports of increasing rates of homicide committed by returning veterans, who often also suffer from post-traumatic stress disorder (PTSD) and other mental disorders.26